zamansky/fork-demo/README.md

 # fork-demo

-This stuff is written while on the dev branch

 this is some stuff

 hello

+hello

 added in  middle of file

-s in the zamanskm fork
+s in world the zamanskm fork

-and  more stuff
+and  more s

+stuff

 and on the end